Solar lamp: Components

-The complete structure of a solar lamp is shown in Figure 1.

 Solar panels

 Most solar panels are made out of single crystalline silicon, a semiconductor material.
-A solar cell has two different layers of silicon.
-The lower layer has less electrons and hence has a slight positive charge due to the negative charge nature of electrons.
-In addition, the upper layer has more electrons and has slightly negative charge.
-A potential barrier is created between these two layers.

-When the stream of light particles called photons enter, they give up their energy to the atoms in the silicon.
-It promotes one electron from a covalent bond to a next energy level from upper layer to the lower layer.
-This promotion of an electron allows freer movement within the crystal which produces a current.
-More light shines through, more electrons move around hence more current flows between.
-This process is called photovoltaic and photoelectric effect.
-Photovoltaic systems directly convert sunlight into electricity.
+When light strikes a solar cell, an electric current is produced in the connected electric circuit.
+This is called the photoelectric effect.
+Photovoltaic systems directly convert the energy of sunlight into electricity.

-Solar panels are made out of layers of different materials, as you can see in Figure 2, in order of glass, encapsulate, crystalline cells, encapsulate, back sheet, junction box and lastly frame.
+Solar panels are made out of layers of different materials, in order of glass, encapsulate, crystalline cells, back sheet, junction box and lastly frame.
 The encapsulate keeps out moisture and contaminants which could cause problems.

 Battery

 A battery is usually housed within a metal or plastic case.
 Inside the case are electrodes including cathodes and anodes where chemical reactions occur.
 A separator also exists between cathode and anode which stops the electrodes reacting together at the same time as allowing electrical charge to flow freely between the two.
 Lastly, the collector conducts a charge from the battery to outside.

 Batteries inside solar lamps usually use gel electrolyte technology with high performance in deep discharging, in order to enable use in extreme ranges of temperature.
 It may also use lead-acid, nickel metal hydride, nickel cadmium, or lithium.

 This part of the lamp saves up energy from the solar panel and provides power when needed at night when there is no light energy available.

 In general, the efficiency of photovoltaic energy conversion is limited for physical reasons.
 Around 24% of solar radiation of a long wavelength is not absorbed.
 33% is heat lost to surroundings, and further losses are of approximately 15-20%.
 Only 23% is absorbed, which means a battery is a crucial part of solar lamp.